March 27, 2017 Disclaimer: Please read.

 The Death of Jesus

-However, all of the Gospels (in their final form) and Paul refer to Jesus as far more than a Jewish sage, wisdom prophet and sometime healer and exorcist.
-But it is exactly this “more” that reveals the fluid treatment that the historical Jesus received at the hands of his biographers.
+All of the Gospels in their final form and Paul refer to Jesus as much, much more than a Jewish sage, wisdom prophet and sometime healer and exorcist, however.
+But this “more” reveals the fluid treatment that the historical Jesus received at the hands of his biographers.
 It seems that they mapped his footsteps rather than followed them.
-Each created the Jesus he needed for his constituency.
+Each created the Jesus they needed him to be for their constituencies.
 Matthew mapped a very Jewish Jesus for his Jewish Christian community.
 Mark mapped a martyr Jesus to encourage his besieged community facing the destruction of the Temple and the Jewish war with Rome.
 Luke mapped a Holy Spirit that inhabited Jesus to do the work of God and inhabited his church to be the embodiment of the divine presence.
-John mapped a cosmic Jesus from the beginning of time to the end of eternity.
+And John mapped a cosmic Jesus from the beginning of time to the end of eternity.
 All of this is evidence that the decades separating these writings from the life of Jesus were filled with theological imagination.
-It wasn’t until the authority of the first Christian emperor, Constantine, combined with a nascent church bureaucracy that alternative interpretations of Jesus were quashed.
-Only then would the Christian Church (big C) emerge as an international operation of culture and power with Jesus (the) Christ as its imperial head and the bishop of Rome as his vicar.
+It wasn’t until the creedal formulations and the authority of the Christian Emperor Constantine that orthodoxy quashed alternative interpretations of Jesus, and the Christian church would emerge as an international operation of culture and power with Jesus (the) Christ as its imperial head and the bishop of Rome as his vicar.